 Jeff Finkle serves as the Voinovich School's Appalachian New Economy Partnership Fellow.
-A recognized leader and international authority on economic development, Finkle is President and CEO of the Washington, D.C.-based International Economic Development Council (IEDC), the world's largest economic development membership organization.
+A recognized leader and international authority on economic development, Finkle is the retired President and CEO of the Washington, D.C.-based International Economic Development Council (IEDC), the world's largest economic development membership organization.
 He contributes his expertise on community revitalization, business development and job creation to projects nationwide.

 A former Deputy Assistant Secretary in the U.S. Department of Housing and Urban Development, Finkle also has been a longtime leader in community service and philanthropy.
 In 2005, he organized 250 economic development volunteers to work in Gulf Coast communities endeavoring to recover from Hurricane Katrina.
 And in 1989 he founded the Bollinger Foundation, a non-profit organization that provides financial assistance to children who have lost a parent who worked in the field of economic development.